Danh295/Danh295/README.md

 I work on some small projects from time to time; most of my code will be private since I'm mainly using this platform to just keep a record for now

 - 🌱 I'm currently learning C/C++, Java, and Python
-- 🤔 I'm looking towards learning about front-end development
+- 🤔 I'm currently thinking of learning front-end development

 <!--